EwoudTinkerboy/T.A.N.K/README.md

 4. Test
 5. Optional: convert the raw analogRead values into readable motor currents and e.g. battery voltages by applying ratios in the .ino sketch.
    (use voltage dividers!)

-## Special thanks 🙇
-- My mom, for recording the video!